ibm-cloud-docs/solution-tutorials/resource-sharing.hidden.md

 Some typical use cases of resource sharing are:
 - Central management of security-related infrastructure.
 Monitor security from a dedicated account, aggregate security logs in a single place.
-- Control costs by sharing more expensive services where possible.
 - Coordination of network addresses and subnets.
 Accounts and their applications and compute environments need to fit into the corporate network.
 This requires sharing of address ranges and domain names.
 - Central management of resources for disaster recovery, including backup services.
 Applications and their services may be designed for high availability, but additional centrally organized resources might be available to fall back to in the worst case.
+- Control costs by sharing more expensive services where possible.
+Not every development project including tests needs to have all services deployed as dedicated instances.
+Often, it is enough to share service instances - within accounts or across.
+Even for production environments, service instances might be shared depending on their cost / value factor and technical feasability.
 - Central management of resources on a corporate level or for a business unit.
 This could be assets needed for branding or centrally managed templates, base images (virtual machines, containers), and more.
 - Make scarce resources available to more users.
 Sometimes, a resource type is only available in limited quantity.
 By sharing, more applications can benefit from it.
 This may require rate limiting.